-The school's recognise that children may abuse their peers physically, sexually, and emotionally.
-There is a zero tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+The school recognises that children may abuse their peers physically, sexually, and emotionally.
+There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+Netherthorpe School has a commitment to following the DDSCP Child-on-Child Abuse Strategy and recognises that the issue requires a partnership-wide strategic response.
+It links with the school behaviour policy and the staff behaviour (code of conduct) policy.